 Enjoy prehistoric Dolmens in Marayoor

 Marayoor is a village with the remnants of the stone age civilization with prehistoric dolmens built using four slabs of rock, three for the sides and the third slab placed on top of these three as a roof.
-May be Munnar is the only place where you can see these dolmens which is a symbol of stone age civilization.
+Maybe Munnar is the only place where you can see these dolmens which is a symbol of stone-age civilization.

 The place “Muniyara? in Munnar have leftovers of ancient cists having a place with the Megalithic age.
 There were special burial chambers made of 4 stones put on edges and secured by a 5th one called the top stone.
-Some of these burial contain a few internment chambers, others have a quadrangular facing outward and attached with stone chunks.
+Some of these burials contain a few internment chambers, others have a quadrangular facing outward and attached with stone chunks.
 These are likewise secured with top stones.

 Enjoy the Bazaar Shopping in Munnar

 Bazaar in Munnar has lots of local colours.
 Shops kiosks and market stalls.
 Cows wandering freely and tea stalls and shops selling sweaters and warm clothing.
 This place where tourists di shopping in Munnar is a photographer delight with Fresh fruits, veg etc as well as household goods etc…